• Skip to primary navigation

 Store acorn squash in a cool, dark place with good ventilation, such as a pantry or cellar, and it can last for several weeks.
 Once cut, refrigerate the unused portion in an airtight container for up to a week.

-Since acorn squash is so easy to cook, I always buy an extra one to use later for a quick meal since they surprisingly last a long time.
+Since acorn squash is so easy to cook, I always buy an extra one to use later for a quick meal, since they surprisingly last a long time.

 Can I eat the skin of acorn squash?

 The squash's flesh has a delicate texture with a slightly sweet taste, and with the skin on, it looks gorgeous with its rigid edges.
-Great for presentation!
+Great for a presentation!

 What's the best way to season acorn squash?